 The problem is that some updates explicitly reference the diagonal of $L$, which is implicitly one.
 For example, in the blocked right-looking algorithm, the update

 appears.
 When stored as described above, the ``$1$'' \NoShow{which is in fact $\lambda_{33}$} refers to the same storage as the last element of $x_{32}^T $, which \NoShow{in turn} physically stores $\tau_{32}$.
-This value cannot simply be temporarily overwritten with an explicit 1, as it is also referenced in the central tridiagonal matrix in the update.
+This value cannot be temporarily overwritten with an explicit 1, as it is also referenced in the central tridiagonal matrix in the update.
 One option is to split the update into separate steps, for example,

-This, however, requires $ L_{42} $ to be brought into memory twice, which is a nontrivial overhead.
-Instead, we opt to store the subdiagonal elements of $T$ in an external vector, and to store explicit 1's on the subdiagonal of $X$ as columns of $L$ are computed.
+This requires $ L_{42} $ to be brought into memory twice (a nontrivial overhead.)
+Instead, we store the subdiagonal elements of $T$ in an external vector, and to store explicit 1's on the subdiagonal of $X$ as columns of $L$ are computed.
 This allows the entire update to be achieved using the {\sc skew\_tridiag\_rankk} operation from Fig.~\ref{fig:BLAS3-like}.
 Upon completion, the elements of $ T $ can be moved to overwrite the first subdiagonal of $ X $.

 \comment{Interestingly, the choice of the storage location of the $L$ and $T$ matrices is expressible as a part of the PME and invariants by imposing additional conditions.
 Dependency analysis of the resulting logical expressions at the ``before'' and ``after'' points can then illuminate when such fusion optimizations can and cannot be performed.
 Storing $T$ as an external array also allows elements to be accessed contiguously.}